KennaSecurity/All_Samples/postman/README.md

    1. For __GitHub organization__, Kenna Security
    1. For __repository__, All Samples
    1. For __branch__, master
-1. Click "Continue"
+1. Click "Continue".
-1. Select the collection, and click "Import"
+1. Select the API files you want, like `Kenna Platform API` and `Kenna Inference API`.
+1. Click the orange "Import" button.

 You should be ready to go.